Agoric/documentation/main/ertp/ERTP-Guide/Overview.md

 You cannot change the `brand` a `purse` or `payment` was originally associated with.
 Once you create a "Quatloos `purse`" or "Quatloos `payment`", they can never hold anything other than Quatloos.

-However, unlike the other components, these are not one-to-one relationships.
+However, these are not one-to-one relationships.
 There can be thousands or more `purses` or `payments` that hold Quatloos or any other `brand`.

 ## Method Naming Structure